Pagiri: Production

 The film is about the effects of WhatsApp and the predicaments of farmers.

 Soundtrack

 The songs are composed by Karunas.
 The audio was released by director Vasanthabalan.

-Release
+Release and reception

-The film, along with Sadhuram 2, was only released at 6 o'clock pm at Chennai on 16 September due to the Kaveri River water dispute.
+The film, along with Sadhuram 2, was only released at 6pm at Chennai on 16 September due to the Kaveri River water dispute.

-Reception

 The Times of India gave the film a rating of two out of five stars and stated that "The film feels like a missed opportunity, especially at a time when farmers are fighting for water".
 Deccan Chronicle gave the film the same rating and wrote that " In the end, Pagiri is a very novel twist to the 'common man woes' idea, but shallow comedy undermines the impact it could have had".
+A critic from The New Indian Express wrote that "The plot had the potential to turn into an interesting satire and the director has made an attempt to move away from a formulaic-setting too.
+But the lack of fizz and punch in the script has turned it into a mediocre fare".